eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 The platform module `ceylon.math` defines the types `Whole` and `Decimal`, which represent arbitrary precision integers and arbitrary precision decimals.
+Both classes are subtypes of `Numeric`, so you can use all the usual numeric operators with them:

+    Decimal num = ... ;
+    Decimal denom = ... ;
+    Decimal ratio = num/denom;

+## Abstracting over numeric types

+Since all numeric types are subtypes of `Numeric`, it's possible to write generic code that treats numeric values polymorphically.

+    Value ratio<Value>(Value num, Value denom)
+            given Value satisfies Numeric<Value> {
+        return num/denom;
+    }

+You can pass `Float`s, `Integer`s, `Whole`s, `Decimal`s or any other numeric
+type to `ratio()`.
+But since polymorphic numeric functions can't be optimized to use VM-level primitive types, this function is likely to be much slower than a function that accepts two `Float`s or two `Integer`s.

 ## Numeric widening